MissVeronica/um-oxygen-email-templates/README.md

-# UM Oxygen Builder Email Templates
+# UM Oxygen Builder Email and Profile Templates
 Extension to Ultimate Member for integration of UM email and profile templates with Oxygen Builder or any other User selectable folder path.

 ## Solution